 The use cases and benefits of these within financial services are wide-ranging; something I explored at The Digital Banking Club – Motor Finance 2018.
 While the implications (whether it be job displacement, questions over security, privacy or data bias, or the further advantage it gives tech giants) are unknown and hard to quantify.
 Having said that, it’s widely touted that AI will herald a ‘Fourth Industrial Revolution’, and one that will arrive and pass far more quickly than those of the past.

 It is for this reason that it’s incumbent on us to understand the benefits, impact and challenges of AI.

 As mentioned above, ieDigital hosted a live debate on AI on 29 November 2018, at The Law Society in London.
 We started the debate with the following broad question: To what extent will AI technology improve the motor finance proposition?

-The question was put to our expert panel made up of motor finance experts and technology experts.
+The question was put to our expert panel made up of finance experts and motor finance software experts.
 It included Benjamin Ensor (Forrester), Ken Doyle (Specialist Motor Finance), Simon Bayley (Moneybarn) and Chris Howlin (Aire).
 You can find out how it went on our special event page.
 For those eager to see the results of our audience feedback (courtesy of Slido), see the video below.